GerHobbelt/UnOfficialLeptDocs/_sources/leptonica/filling.txt

 There are multiple names for this process.
-The graphics community uses the terms *seed fill* and *flood fill*, with a typical application being the filling of pixels within an outline for device indpendent graphics.
+The graphics community uses the terms *seed fill* and *flood fill*, with a typical application being the filling of pixels within an outline for device independent graphics.
 The image morphology community calls it *binary reconstruction* (and *grayscale reconstruction*), with the primary application being image segmentation.